lins233/4-Data-Mining-footprint/README.md

 # 4-Data-Mining-footprint
-Beginner learn the process of Python.
+Beginner learns the process of Data Mining.
 Code comments are mainly in Chinese.